Skanderbeg: Rise

 In Albania, the rebellion against the Ottomans had already been smouldering for years before Skanderbeg deserted the Ottoman army.
-In August 1443, George Arianiti again revolted against the Ottomans in the region of central Albania.
+In August 1443, Gjergj Arianiti again revolted against the Ottomans in the region of central Albania.
 Under Venetian patronage, on 2 March 1444, Skanderbeg summoned Albanian noblemen in the Venetian-controlled town of Lezhë and they established a military alliance known in historiography as the League of Lezhë.
 Among those who joined the military alliance were the powerful Albanian noble families of Arianiti, Dukagjini, Muzaka, Zaharia, Thopia, Zenevisi, Dushmani and Spani, and also the Serbian nobleman Stefan Crnojević of Zeta.
+This was the first time that much of Albania was united under a single leader.

+For 25 years, from 1443 to 1468, Skanderbeg's 10,000-man army marched through Ottoman territory, winning against consistently larger and better-supplied Ottoman forces.
 Skanderbeg organized a mobile defense army that forced the Ottomans to disperse their troops, leaving them vulnerable to the hit-and-run tactics of the Albanians.
 Skanderbeg fought a guerrilla war against the opposing armies by using the mountainous terrain to his advantage.
 During the first 8–10 years, Skanderbeg commanded an army of generally 10,000–15,000 soldiers, but only had absolute control over the men from his own dominions, and had to convince the other princes to follow his policies and tactics.
 Skanderbeg occasionally had to pay tribute to the Ottomans, but only in exceptional circumstances, such as during the war with the Venetians or his travel to Italy and perhaps when he was under pressure of Ottoman forces that were too strong.

 In the summer of 1444, in the Plain of Torvioll, the united Albanian armies under Skanderbeg faced the Ottomans who were under direct command of the Ottoman general Ali Pasha, with an army of 25,000 men.
 Skanderbeg had under his command 7,000 infantry and 8,000 cavalry.
 3,000 cavalry were hidden behind enemy lines in a nearby forest under the command of Hamza Kastrioti.
 At a given signal, they descended, encircled the Ottomans, and gave Skanderbeg a much needed victory.
 About 8,000 Ottomans were killed and 2,000 were captured.
 Skanderbeg's first victory echoed across Europe because this was one of the few times that an Ottoman army was defeated in a pitched battle on European soil.